bday-boy/jisho-grabber-firefox/README.md

 - When Jisho is scrolled in the y-direction and gets refreshed, all bounding boxes are offset by the amount that is scrolled.
 I'm sure this is a super easy fix, but it's pretty low-priority for me rn, so I don't really care.
+  - **Update:** Fixed for now.
+Client bounding boxes have all kinds of BS going on but it seems like this is working as should be.
+Turns out I was adding both scrollY and document.body.getBoundingClientRect().top to the rectangle's y coordinate, but only the latter is needed.

 ## Notes for nerds
 I really like thorough documentation, so I'm going to use this area to dump